momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-dnsop-ipv6-onlyl-resolver.md

 TODO Introduction

 This document specifies how a IPv6 only resolver can perform IPv4 to IPv6 translation in order to utilize the NAT64 to access a IPv4 only authoritative name server.
+This mechanism allows an IPv6-only resolver (i.e., a host with a networking stack that only implements IPv6, a host with a networking stack that implements both protocols but with only IPv6 connectivity) to initiate communications to an IPv4-only authorative name server.

 # Motivation and Problem Solved
+TODO
 We want IPv6 only resolver.
+But RFC3901 says it needs IPv4.
+We can have access IPv4 only authrative name servers.

 # Conventions and Definitions